asteencern/ipbus-test/README.md

 Or start skiroc emulation :

-`$ ./bin/skirocemulation file://./etc/skirocconnection.xml controlhub2 65`
+`./bin/skirocemulation file://./etc/skirocconnection.xml controlhub2 65`

 The data can be readout by daqreaderemulation.cxx (to check everything is ok):

-`$ ./bin/daqreaderemulation file://./etc/skirocconnection.xml controlhub2`
+`./bin/daqreaderemulation file://./etc/skirocconnection.xml controlhub2`

 To read the data within eudaq, see https://github.com/HGCDAQ/eudaq (branch tb2017 producers/ipbusTest).

 Spy what is happening with the controlhub :

-`$ watch -n 1 controlhub_stats`
+`watch -n 1 controlhub_stats`

 Start more realistic data transfer using RUN_170317_0912.raw.txt (https://cms-docdb.cern.ch/cgi-bin/DocDB/ShowDocument?docid=13285) :